 AngelGate dispute among Valley investors cracks wide open When TechCrunch editor Mike Arrington barged in on a secret meeting of super angels, the wealthy individuals who are taking an increasingly prominent role in startup investing, the facts were open to interpretation.
 Arrington alleged that he heard the meeting was about illegal collusion.
 That seemed so unlikely.
 But now an email sent by investor Ron Conway (right) shows that there is a real fracture in the angel group about whether there was an attempt at collusion, as Arrington alleged.
 Two days ago, Arrington wrote a post where he alleged that the secret meeting that he crashed was in fact an attempt by a group of super angels, or well-heeled investors with their own funds, to illegally collude by agreeing to hold down startup valuations.
+At the time, it seemed pretty implausible that such a well-known group of smart people would try to get away with such a hare-brained scheme.
 Dave McClure, head of 500 Startups, wrote a post that blasted Arrington’s credibililty.
-The significance of McClure’s message became clear as an anonymous source then forwarded the actual email from Ron Conway to the angel group.

 TechCrunch editor walks into meeting of “super angels” engaged in alleged collusion Mike Arrington, editor of TechCrunch, sure knows how to ruin a party.
 He evidently walked in on a meeting of prominent Silicon Valley investors and discovered they were allegedly colluding to keep a lid on startup valuations, cartel style.
 In a blog post, Arrington said that he was tipped off about a secret meeting of “super angels,” or well-heeled investors who are competing with the best venture capitalists to find early stage investments in hot companies in Silicon Valley.
 Arrington was told he was not welcome at the meeting at Bin 38, a restaurant and bar in San Francisco.
+He went anyway and strolled into the private room in the back.
 “I’ve never seen a more guilty-looking group of people,” Arrington wrote.
 Arrington said the topics included: Arrington said two of the people attending were extremely uneasy about the meeting and told him they were only there to gather information, not participate.
 We don’t know what’s true here.

 Fire in The Valley, Fire in My Belly... and Yes, Mike, I Have Stopped Beating My Wife So i've been debating whether to write this post all day.
-Unfortunately i probably have more balls than sense, but it drives me fucking insane to see some bullshit superangel conspiracy theory get whipped into a frenzy by people who weren't there, have no idea what the hell was discussed, and are ready to believe anything when someone yells FIRE! so here goes nothing... first a few clarifications: - mike arrington is a friend, an imposing figure, and a hard-nosed, hard-working journalist. that said, he's dead fucking wrong about there being some story around " collusion" (def'n). makes for great red meat on TechMeme & Twitter, but it's just so much horseshit. - startups & investors bitch & moan about price (aka valuation) all day long, but i don't really give a damn what other people think most of the time. buy or don't buy. negotiate or don't. in short: if it Bleeds, it Leads... and Fuck. as for lil ol' me?
+Unfortunately i probably have more balls than sense, but it drives me fucking insane to see some bullshit superangel conspiracy theory get whipped into a frenzy by people who weren't there, have no idea what the hell was discussed, and are ready to believe anything when someone yells FIRE! so here goes nothing... first a few clarifications: - mike arrington is a friend, an imposing figure, and a hard-nosed, hard-working journalist. that said, he's dead fucking wrong about there being some story around " collusion" (def'n). makes for great red meat on TechMeme & Twitter, but it's just so much horseshit. - startups & investors bitch & moan about price (aka valuation) all day long, but i don't really give a damn what other people think most of the time. buy or don't buy. negotiate or don't.
+This is America, This is Capitalism, and it's a Free Fucking Country. me? in short: if it Bleeds, it Leads... and Fuck. as for lil ol' me?